jthomperoo/chalog/README.md

   -out string
     	the changelog file to output to (default "CHANGELOG.md") -repo string
-    	the repository base url, include the protocol (http/https etc.)
+    	the repository base url, include the protocol (http/https) -target string
-  -target string
     	target to output to, e.g. stdout or a file (default "file") -unreleased string
-    	the release name that should be treated as a the 'unreleased' section (default "Unreleased")
+    	the release name that should be treated as a the 'unreleased' section (default "Unreleased") -version
+    	if the process should be skipped, instead printing the version info
 ```

 ### Releases file